kxrtiswithak/sparta-global-sql-mini-project/pages/SQLMiniProject.md

 ###### Query

-Due to category names being unique, I could group by this column, otherwise I would have simply stuck to Category ID.
-Order by allowed me to list the highest number first.
+Due to category names being unique, I could group by this column, otherwise I would have simply stuck to Category ID. `ORDER BY` allowed me to list the highest number first.

 ```sql
     SELECT c.CategoryName AS "Category Name",